zachvalenta/jvns.ca/source/_posts/2014-10-02-how-does-sqlite-work-part-2-btrees.markdown

 ---
 layout: post
 title: "How does SQLite work?
-Part 2: btrees!"
+Part 2: btrees! (or: disk seeks are slow don't do them!)"
 date: 2014-10-02 23:29:14 -0400
 comments: true
 categories: databases